RAB: Provable Robustness Against Backdoor Attacks: Unified Framework for Certified Robustness

-Next we will show that our robustness condition is tight in the following sense: If~(\ref{eq:confidence}) is all that is known about the smoothed classifier $g$, then there is no perturbation $(\delta,\Delta)$ that violates~(\ref{eq:robustness_condition}).
-On the other hand, if~(\ref{eq:robustness_condition}) is violated, then we can always construct a smoothed classifier $g^*$ such that it satisfies the class probabilities~(\ref{eq:confidence}) but is not robust for this perturbation. \begin{thm} Suppose that $1 \geq p_A + p_B \geq 1 - (C-2)\cdot p_B$.
-If the adversarial perturbations $(\delta,\,\Delta)$ violate~(\ref{eq:robustness_condition}), then there exists a base classifier $h^*$ such that the smoothed classifer $g^*$ is consistent with the class probabilities~(\ref{eq:confidence}) and for which $g^*(x+\delta,\,\cD+\Delta) \neq y_A$. \end{thm} \begin{proof} We show tightness by constructing a base classifier $h^*$, such that the smoothed classifier is consistent with the class probabilities~(\ref{eq:confidence}) for a given (fixed) input $(x_0,\,\cD_0)$ but whose smoothed version is not robust for adversarial perturbations $(\delta,\,\Delta)$ that violate~(\ref{eq:robustness_condition}).
-Let $\phi_A$ and $\phi_B$ be two likelihood ratio tests for testing the null $Z\sim\Prob_0$ against the alternative $Z + (\delta,\,\Delta) \sim \Prob_1$ and let $\phi_A$ be such that $\alpha(\phi_A) = 1-p_A$ and $\phi_B$ such that $\alpha(\phi_B) = p_B$.
-Since $(\delta,\,\Delta)$ violates~\eqref{eq:robustness_condition}, we have that $\beta(\phi_A) + \beta(\phi_B) \leq 1$.
-Let $p^*$ be given by
+Next, we show that our robustness condition is tight in the following sense: If~(\ref{eq:confidence}) is all that is known about the smoothed classifier $g$, then there is no perturbation $(\Omega_x,\Delta)$ that violates~(\ref{eq:robustness_condition}).
+On the other hand, if~(\ref{eq:robustness_condition}) is violated, then we can always construct a smoothed classifier $g^*$ such that it satisfies the class probabilities~(\ref{eq:confidence}) but is not robust against this perturbation. \begin{thm} Suppose that $1 \geq p_A + p_B \geq 1 - (C-2)\cdot p_B$.
+If the adversarial perturbations $(\Omega_x,\,\Delta)$ violate~(\ref{eq:robustness_condition}), then there exists a base classifier $h^*$ such that the smoothed classifer $g^*$ is consistent with the class probabilities~(\ref{eq:confidence}) and for which $g^*(x+\Omega_x,\,\cD+\Delta) \neq y_A$. \end{thm}